Phased reopening of Library buildings

 We are digitising material and working through the backlog of requests for teaching and research.

 Real-time online viewing of Special Collections material is available by appointment – currently limited to one hour per session.
 To request an appointment, please contact Special Collections.

 We can provide digital mobile phone quality images of material for individual research at no charge.
 Staff will be able to work for up to one hour on requests, please contact us to make a request.

 If the material you wish to see is too large or fragile for the Research Centre Team to photograph safely, you can submit a request for a high-quality image though our Digitisation Service – charges will apply.

 We’re still committed to providing exceptional support online.
 So you can continue to access:

 - Skills@Library workshops and Researcher@Library workshops available online

 - one-to-one academic skills and maths and statistics appointments

 - articles via Document Supply.

-We will continue to update this news story with any updates as they come and @UoLLibrary will also share live updates.
+We will continue to update this news story, the library webpages and @UoLLibrary with any changes as soon as they are confirmed.